aliceminotto/lab_journal/lab_journal_february.md

   Moreover the queues are not actually separeted (not even by institutes).

 * I relaunche both the code to get the figures for the paper with a very low time limit (now it's not pending despite the memory requirement), and the simulation for the events (that just started running).

+* i finally have the distribution plots with the following modifications: the "bad plot" is in an inset, with axes with ticks and tick labels.
+The inset is transparent and so the legend.
+The legend has just 5 cases for Eff.
+I added 20% on the y axis to allow more space for legend and inset.
+I added marker to the legend. set y lim both to inset and mai plot, starting at 0.